thoiberg/advent-of-code-2019/notes.md

 - How do I iterate down, (eg, from 10 -> 1)?
 - The `#[]` syntax
 - What `derive` and how it works
+- How does `cargo build` know to exclude the tests from consideration?
+- The `include_str` macro